jaeyk/comp_thinking_social_science/docs/03_tidy_data.md

 ![](03_tidy_data_files/figure-latex/unnamed-chunk-217-2.pdf)<!-- -->

-You can calculate marginal effects using the `margins` package.
-For the sake of time, I'm not covering that here.
+You can also calculate marginal effects using the [`marginaleffects`](https://vincentarelbundock.github.io/marginaleffects/) package.